rebekalv/arduino_camera/ttk8/README.md

 5. Disconnect the camera from the computer and connect it to a power source (outlet or battery).

-   - The camera will automatically connect to the specified network and the LED will be blue during connection.
+   - The camera will automatically connect to the specified network and the LED will be blue.
-   - Open a browser and navigate to the stream; the LED turns green when streaming.
-The stream starts when a browser connects.
+   - Open a browser and navigate to the stream.
+The stream starts when a browser connects and the LED turns green.
    - View the live stream with obstacle detection.

 <img src="images/connected_wall.png" width="300" alt="Green wall">